 📍Address: 600 S Michigan Ave, Chicago, IL 60605

 This magnificent downtown building once served as the city’s first public library.
 The building alone is reason enough to visit.
-Home to the world’s largest stained glass Tiffany Dome, there’s a ton of history in the expertly crafted walls of the CCC.
+Home to the world’s largest stained glass Tiffany Dome, the CCC’s expertly crafted walls contain a ton of history.

 The building was completed in 1897 as a public library and a civil war memorial.
 It was built with incredible materials such as rare imported marble, polished brass, mother-of-pearl, and colored stone.
 The 38-foot-diameter Tiffany dome has over 30,000 pieces of glass and was restored in 2008.